freeCodeCamp/guide/src/pages/articles/miscellaneous/arranging-operations-alphabetically-in-swashbuckle-swagger/index.md

 ---
 title: Arranging Operations Alphabetically in Swashbuckle Swagger
 ---
-[Swashbuckle](https://github.com/domaindrivendev/Swashbuckle) seamlessly adds a [Swagger](http://swagger.io/) to WebAPI projects.
+<a href='https://github.com/domaindrivendev/Swashbuckle' target='_blank' rel='nofollow'>Swashbuckle</a> seamlessly adds a <a href='http://swagger.io/' target='_blank' rel='nofollow'>Swagger</a> to WebAPI projects.
 However, the operations on the page do not appear in alphabetical order.

 Although the operations will not appear in alphabetical order, Swashbuckle allows custom filters and with a little coding, the order can be shown in alphabetical order.

 ## Code Example

-The code below creates a [DocumentFilter](https://github.com/domaindrivendev/Swashbuckle#documentfilter) which is then applied to the final document as outlined [here](https://github.com/domaindrivendev/Swashbuckle#modifying-generated-operations).
+The code below creates a <a href='https://github.com/domaindrivendev/Swashbuckle#documentfilter' target='_blank' rel='nofollow'>DocumentFilter</a> which is then applied to the final document as outlined <a href='https://github.com/domaindrivendev/Swashbuckle#modifying-generated-operations' target='_blank' rel='nofollow'>here</a>.

     using Swashbuckle.Swagger;
     using System;